DalsinghPrabir/Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply/README.md

 Combines AI with a database or document store
 Helps AI give more accurate, fact-based answers

+RAG = a method to make LLMs smarter with external, real-time data.

 𝟳. 𝗧𝗼𝗸𝗲𝗻𝘀

-→ The chunks of text AI reads and writes
+ The chunks of text AI reads and writes
-→ Managing them controls cost and performance
+ Managing them controls cost and performance

-8. 𝗖𝗵𝗮𝗶𝗻-𝗼𝗳-𝗧𝗵𝗼𝘂𝗴𝗵𝘁

-AI explains its answer step-by-step
-Helps with complex reasoning tasks
+ A token is the smallest unit of text that an LLM (like GPT) reads and understands.
+ An LLM builds sentences by snapping these tokens together one by one.

 𝗪𝗵𝗮𝘁’𝘀  **Booming?**